DRILL: How & When to Use the Drill:

 right next to the cuticle skin, so their acrylic nails will look

-will come forward after the client leaves the Salon, and has washed & dried their hands a few
+will come forward after the client has washed & dried their hands a few

-cuticle, the cuticle skin will be on top of the acrylic
+cuticle, the cuticle skin will be able to grow out and on top of the acrylic

-and this "humid environment" can help pseudomonas ("the greenies") to grow.
+which can allow for pseudomonas ("the greenies") to grow.

 References to review in Tammy's Nail FAQ's by